Araucania & the Lake District, Chile

 DAY 13 — HOME

 This trip is operated in partnership with RMI Expeditions.
-Our partnership combines the strengths of our guide services: RMI's decades of experience leading countless successful international expeditions around the world and to high altitudes, with Pacific Alpine Guides experience specializing in guided backcountry skiing, remote ski mountaineering, and AIARE avalanche training.
+Our partnership combines the strengths of our guide services: RMI's decades of experience leading countless successful international expeditions, with Pacific Alpine Guides experience specializing in guided backcountry skiing and remote ski mountaineering around the world.

 13 days (11 days in-country)